6one2/StarbucksChallenge/docs/index.md

 <br>
 <div style="width: 100%; overflow: hidden; position: relative;">
     <div style="width:25% ; float: left; text-align: center; position: absolute; top: 50%; transform: translateY(-50%);"><a href="https://6one2.github.io/Seb-Villard-Resume/"><img src="./assets/profile.jpg" width="100%" style="border-radius: 50%; border: 5px solid #bd5d38"></a></div>
     <div style="margin-left:30%; font-style: italic;"><h1 style="font-weight:bold;">Summary</h1><p>In this exercise on simulated data, I extracted relevant brackets of demographics and presented actionable conversion rates for each group of offer.
-The effort to present a more granular quantification of the customers' performance in terms of spending for each offer was tempered by the scarcity of data and the relatively small number of available features.</p>
+The effort to present a more granular quantification of the customers' performance in terms of spending for each offer was tempered by the sparsity of data and the relatively small number of available features.</p>
     </div>
 </div>